One Way Analysis of Variance #

 Suppose a factor has a levels with population means \( \mu_1, \mu_2, ..., \mu_a \) .
 Let \( c_1, c_2, ..., c_a \) denote contrast coefficients such that \( \sum_{i=1}^a c_i = 0 \) .
 Then

-\[\Gamma = \sum_i^a c_i\mu_i = c_1 \mu_1 + c_2 \mu_2 + \cdot\cdot\cdot + c_a\mu_a\]
+\[\Gamma = \sum_i^a c_i\mu_i = c_1 \mu_1 + c_2 \mu_2 + \cdot\cdot\cdot + c_a\mu_a\]is a linear contrast.

 Looking at the example above, we can see that the contrast coefficients are \( c_1 = 1/2, c_2 = 1/2, c_3 = -1/2, c_4 = -1/2 \text{ and } c_5 = 0 \) .
 Note that since the 5th recipe is not a part of the hypothesis, it’s coefficient is 0.
 Also note these sum to 0 and therefore are valid contrast coefficients.